Skip to content

 1. hyper accepts a TCP connection, builds an http::Request.

-2. server::handle reads the body (capped by APP_BODY_MAX_MB) and wraps it in an oxide_http::Request.
+2. server::handle reads the body (capped by APP_BODY_MAX_MB) and wraps it in an oxide::http::Request.

 3. Wraps the whole flow in tokio::time::timeout so handlers can’t pin a worker forever.